-This statement explains the reasons for the assessment manager's decision in relation to a development application for Reconfiguring a Lot - Boundary Realignment (2 into 2 lots) at 700 Coonambula Road, Riverleigh; land described as Lot 2 and 8 on SP224113.
+This statement explains the reasons for the assessment manager's decision in relation to a development application for Reconfiguring a Lot - Boundary Realignment (2 Into 2 Lots) at 345 Cockings Road, Dundarrah; land described as 104MZ277 and 23MZ294.
 The statement is required under section 63 Notice of decision of the Planning Act 2016.